 The Trust has contracts with both of those units.
 Please submit your requests to them directly as it would not be appropriate for the Trust to release data on our other clients to a third party that they have not approved.
-The Trust has provided all other data that is available at this time.
+The Trust has provided all other data that is available at this time.57

-In her testimony Kitter explained that she had already provided Segal with the plan descriptions of the different plan designs that the Trust offers, census data for the administrative group of the District employees, those that Segal had provided a broker of record letter for, and specific information regarding stop-loss deductible.
-Segal was not provided claims data, because that is never released.
-But, Segal wanted census data on the employees of the Associations and Kitter required a broker of record letter from MSEA and CEA, which she did not receive.
-Consequently, she refused to release the data for MSEA and CEA employees.
+In her testimony Kitter explained that she had already provided Segal with the plan descriptions of the different plan designs that the Trust offers, census data for the administrative group of the District employees, those that Segal had provided a broker of record letter for, and specific information regarding stop-loss deductible.58 Segal was not provided claims data, because that is never released.59 But, Segal wanted census data on the employees of the Associations and Kitter required a broker of record letter from MSEA and CEA, which she did not receive.60 Consequently, she refused to release the data for MSEA and CEA employees.61

-When the bargaining team was asked to provide the requested claims data to the District, the team was not sure how to respond to the request, and did not fully understand what information was being sought.
-Theriault testified that he remains confused about what would have to be provided if MSEA is required to provide the information.
-The team reached out to Kitter for clarification on the nature of the information the District was requesting.
-Theriault testified that he believed the locals could either request the information from the Trust, or choose not to request the information.
-In conversations with Kitter, the bargaining team had been told that Kitter would not be able to release the information sought, so the bargaining team weighed whether it should formally make the request to receive a formal answer from the Trust.
-If they did request the information, they considered whether there were parts of the information that they should not request.
+When the bargaining team was asked to provide the requested claims data to the District, the team was not sure how to respond to the request, and did not fully understand what information was being sought.62 Theriault testified that he remains confused about what would have to be provided if CEA is required to provide the information.63 The team reached out to Kitter for clarification on the nature of the information the District was requesting.64 Salisbury had received calls from bargaining unit members either expressing concern over releasing the information, or requesting it be released.65 Salisbury asked Kitter to provide her with Salisbury's claims data and Kitter would not provide it, but explained to Salisbury how to pull the information for herself.66

+Theriault testified that he believed the locals could either request the information from the Trust, or choose not to request the information.67 In conversations with Kitter, the bargaining team had been told that Kitter would not be able to release the information sought, so the bargaining team weighed whether it should formally make the request to receive a formal answer from the